gitter-badger/ecs/README.md

 ## EcsWorld
 Root level container for all entities / components, works like isolated environment.
+> Important: Do not forget to call `EcsWorld.Dispose` method when instance will not be used anymore.

 ## EcsSystems
 Group of systems to process `EcsWorld` instance: